envoy/reverse-proxy-examples/http/http_ec2/README.md

 sudo docker logs nginx-http-reverse-proxy # check nginx logs
 ```

-use an http client/downloader to test your proxy
+use a http client/downloader to test your proxy
 ```
 wget localhost:80
 ```